 - Follow the rest of the setup instructions to install Windows.

-Clean Install on Another Drive
+Install Windows on Another Drive

 It is also possible to install Windows on a new drive or partition to retain the old files.
 It is better to use this method to preserve old files if you are adding an additional SSD or HDD hardware to your computer.